-Enjoy independence day in the nation’s capital with fantastic fireworks and all-American activities
+Enjoy Independence Day in the nation’s capital with fantastic fireworks and patriotic festivities.

 Each year, Washington, DC celebrates the Fourth of July with a bang, meaning there are plenty of DC-flavored ways to honor Independence Day.
 Read below for some of our favorite selections and make sure to check out other summer activities in DC, including where to watch the fireworks on the Fourth.
 And stay tuned for ways to celebrate America's 250th through July 4, 2026.